 - Snoring – If you snort while you snooze, you may be at a higher risk for tooth decay.
 That’s because the more you snore, the less saliva you produce.
 A dry mouth is an ideal environment for bacteria to grow, which could eventually lead to cavities.

 - Constant Snacking – It takes just 20 seconds for the bacteria in your mouth to convert a sugary snack to cavity-causing acid.
 Sipping and grazing throughout the day continuously reintroduces sugar to your smile and creates more opportunities for bacteria to feed.
 This means that sipping a can of soda all day is actually more harmful to teeth than gulping a gallon of soda to wash down lunch (although neither are a good idea).

 - Appointment Skippers and Procrastinators – Regularly skipping routine dental visits can significantly increase your risk for tooth decay.
 No matter how rigorous your regimen, brushing and flossing doesn’t eradicate all buildup.
-Over time, you’ll need the help of a dental hygienist to scrape off stubborn tartar.
+Over time, you’ll need the help of a dental hygienist, such as those at a Dentist in Yuma, to scrape off stubborn tartar.
 It’s also important to note that dental issues can persist even if your mouth feels fine.
 Oftentimes you won’t exhibit any symptoms until a dental issue becomes more severe.
 Dentists and hygienists are an important ally in preventing tooth decay and can detect oral health issues before they progress.